The official website of Visit Causeway Coast and Glens

 Frame in Burnfoot VillagePicture This: Burnfoot, DungivenA pretty village nestled between the River Roe and the Bovevagh River.

-aerial view of Banagher GlenBanagher Glen, FeenyBanagher Glen is home to one of the oldest ancient oak woodlands in Ireland.
+Banagher GlenBanagher Glen, FeenyBanagher Glen is home to one of the oldest ancient oak woodlands in Ireland.
 Enjoy a 6 mile return walk through the steep sided glen to the spectacular Banagher Dam and Altnaheglish Reservoir.
 Banagher Nature Reserve is one of 50 similar reserves in Northern Ireland.

-Roe Valley Country ParkRoe Valley Country Park - walking trail, Northern IrelandRoe Valley Country Park offers a variety of routes along the riverside and through woodland.
+Roe Valley Country ParkRoe Valley Country Park - Walking Trail, Northern IrelandRoe Valley Country Park offers a variety of routes along the riverside and through woodland.
 Combining legend with industrial and natural heritage, the park has great appeal.

 Benbradagh Mountain from the North Sperrins WayNorth Sperrins Way, Northern IrelandThe North Sperrins Way is a 37 mile trail that forms part of the Ulster Way and International Appalachian Trail.
 The route links the Sperrin and Binevenagh Areas of Outstanding Natural Beauty through the ridge of upland overlooking the Bann and Roe Valleys.